David Dodd Lee

 David Dodd Lee (born 1959) is an American poet, editor, and educator.

 Biography

 David Dodd Lee grew up in Michigan.
-He earned his undergraduate degree in painting and art history in 1986 and the MFA degree in Creative Writing in 1993, both from Western Michigan University.
+He earned his undergraduate degree in painting and art history in 1986 and the MFA degree in creative writing in 1993, both from Western Michigan University.
 He is also a painter and collage artist.
-He is currently a professor of Creative Writing at Indiana University at South Bend and lives on the banks of the St. Joseph River in northern Indiana.
+He is currently a professor of creative writing at Indiana University at South Bend and lives on the banks of the St. Joseph River in northern Indiana.

 Poetry and editing

-Lee is the author of nine full-length books of poems and a chapbook.
+Lee is the author of eleven full-length books of poems and a chapbook.
 He has published poems in many literary journals, including The Nation, Field, Denver Quarterly, CutBank, Gulf Coast, Green Mountains Review, Barrow Street, Cimarron Review, Pleiades, Chattahoochee Review, Diagram, Sycamore Review, Willow Springs, Quarterly West, Prairie Schooner, and American Literary Review.
 Also a fiction writer, he has published stories in Sou’wester, Green Mountains Review, and West Branch.